JINXER000/FundamentalSimulatorPX4/ReadMe_fundamental.md

 # NOte
-iris, iris_asus are in hitl mode.
+iris, iris_asus are in sitl mode.
+If you want to do hitl, please modify sdf.
 # install
 First we recommand you follow https://www.yuque.com/xtdrone/manual_cn/basic_config_1.11 strictly! to install dependencies.
 Run one demo before trying below.